Enable Telnet Shell

 At

 first sight, it surely looks like a mess.
-The only easy things that can be spotted are the product name C200_1.0
+The only easy things that can be spotted are the product name C200_1.0 and the firmware version

-1.0.10 Build 200520 Rel.45325n
+1.0.10 Build 200520 Rel.45325n.

 However some deeper inspection allows us to identify two important information in this mess [*]: